consoledotdev/home/content/profiles/ably.md

   product:
     name: "Ably"
     description:
-      "Able is a suite of simple APIs to develop powerful realtime experiences.
+      "Ably is a suite of simple APIs to develop powerful realtime experiences.
       Start with pub/sub messaging that is guaranteed to deliver and automatically translates between protocols.
 Then add device presence, check stream history, and never worry about abrupt disconnections."